PhilippeW83440/SDCND/CarND-LaneLines-P1/writeup_philippew.md

 Existing function: gaussian_blur
 Before performing edges detection, Gaussian Blur filter is applied with a kernel size of 15.
 Note that lower kernel sizes values are more CPU friendly.
 * kernel-size: in the Gaussian Filter will remove the noise leaving the most distinguishable parts.
-Must be an odd number (5, 7...)
+Must be an odd number (5, 7...).
+Thanks to Gaussian Blurring, blurred effect or average effect, we make sure we are only focusing on strong contrasting boundaries.

 ![alt text][image4]